 The Old Church dates back from the 13th century and is also called in Dutch the “Scheve Jan,” which means the Crooked Jan.
 Since the canals aren’t the ideal base for large stone towers it’s not standing straight.
 This is where the name comes from.

 I would recommend to get the combination ticket for both churches in Delft: The Old and the New Church.
+The bets to get it online so you won’t be standing in the queue.
 Also if you’re a student, remember to show your ID to save some money.

 Delft Market Square with the Delft City Hall and the New Church Delft